-Compliance with the performance requirements of the NCC is achieved by complying with the deemed-to-satisfy (DTS) provisions, the use of performance solutions or a combination of both methods – refer to Figure 1.
+Compliance with the performance requirements of the NCC is achieved by complying with the Deemed-To-Satisfy (DTS) provisions, the use of performance solutions or a combination of both methods - refer to the diagram on the left.

 A DTS solution is a set of solutions noted in the NCC that are deemed to meet the performance requirements.

 A performance solution is a flexible solution that has been designed for each individual situation to meet the level of quality of the building and is deemed to meet the performance requirements on a performance basis.

 This performance-based approach allows designer options to achieve compliance with the NCC.
 Compliance with the prescriptive requirements (DTS) of the NCC and associated referenced documents (mostly Australian Standards) often limit designers in achieving their vision and goals for a building project.

 Industry practice generally attempts to achieve compliance through DTS solutions, however this not always achievable.
 In these circumstance Warringtonfire can provide advice on methods to achieve compliance with the DTS provision or recommend a performance solution to achieve compliance with the NCC.

 Fire safety issues on projects can lead to significant claims against contractors, engineers and architects.
 The most severe fire safety issues can also lead to prosecutions, injury or loss of life.
 It is during these situations that an expert in fire safety engineering and regulatory fire safety compliance can be called as an expert witness to assist with identifying the root cause of an issue.

 We encourage early engagement with all key stakeholders, as getting the fire strategy right at the beginning of a project will save time and money throughout the project lifecycle.
 An early assessment of departures from to the deemed-to-satisfy (DTS) provisions of the NCC can result in simple design changes instead of having to develop performance solutions later in the process.